island-is/pipes/apps/pipes/README.md

 - All functionalities and tools highly integrated to deliver a seamless deployment experience.

-**island-is/pipes-core** incorporates the following libraries.
-Read their documentations for more info.

-- `@island-is/zod` for extending zod, and reactive stores.
-- `@island-is/cleanup` for cleanups when process doesn't exit cleanly.
-- `@island-is/pipes-module-core` for context base and creating modules.

 ## PipeCoreRunner

 This class is responsible for managing the lifecycle and execution of multiple "PipesCoreClass" (context) instances, acting as the main runner for your pipe-based application.